fbooth-elevatus/togaf_ea_studyguide/README.md

 ## Purpose
 - **Exam Preparation:** Study resources including summaries of the Architecture Development Method (ADM) phases and a practice test.
 - **Practical Application:** Reusable Markdown templates for creating EA deliverables aligned with TOGAF phases.
-- **Current as of:** March 2025, based on the TOGAF Standard, Version 9.2.
+- **Current as of:** March 2025, based on the TOGAF Standard, 10th Edition.

 ## Repository Structure
 - **[ADM/](ADM/README.md)**: Summaries of each TOGAF ADM phase for study and reference.